mrishikreddy/Restaurant-order-management-system-RT13/README.md

-# Food Ordering System
+# Restaurant order management system

-Welcome to the **Food Ordering System**, a C-based console application designed to manage food orders efficiently.
+Welcome to the **Restaurant order management system**, a C-based console application designed to manage food orders efficiently.
 This project provides a straightforward interface for placing, removing, searching, and displaying orders, as well as calculating total sales.
 It's perfect for small restaurants, cafes, or anyone looking to streamline their order management process.

 ## Table of Contents
 - [Features](#features)